 Articulation Agreement: St. Petersburg College Industrial Management Technology, A.S.
 Degree

 Services Available: Jewelry services are available to all Pinellas County School employees and students from 8 am-12 pm Tuesday and Thursday; and from 8 am-10 am and 11 am -12 pm (closed 10 -11 am) on Monday, Wednesday, and Friday.
 All work is performed by Jewelry Making and Repair students: jewelry repair, design, and fabrication.
-Prices vary; please contact the instructor, Savanna Do, at (727) 893-2500, ext.
+Prices vary; please contact the instructor, Robert Peacock, at (727) 893-2500, ext.
 2552.

 Minimum Satisfactory Academic Progress Requirement: 70%